DSystems

 Nutrient Loss Reduction Strategies in the upper Midwest (MN, IA, and IL) identify cover cropping as the most effective in-field conservation practice to achieve nutrient loss reduction goals.
 Cereal rye is the most commonly grown cover crop in this region because it overwinters and produces considerable biomass in the spring, but also it may reduce the yield of the following cash crop.
 Addressing the yield gap of cash crops following cereal rye is essential to increase the adoption of cover crops by farmers in Illinois, a trend that is expected to continue considering the Illinois Nutrient Loss Reduction goals.

 Integrated crop and beef cattle operations require special consideration and planning to evaluate what systems will be the most mutually beneficial.
 The use of cover crops in cropping systems has gained popularity and has historically been utilized for the potential to improve soil health.
 However, these cover crops also offer potential benefits to livestock production.
-This project aims to establish a multidisciplinary team and generate preliminary data on the impacts of including cover crops in an integrated crop and beef cattle operation.
+This multidisciplinary team will evaluate the impacts of including cover crops in an integrated crop and beef cattle operation.
+The central hypothesis is that grazing cover crops or harvesting cover crops for feed can generate short-term economic benefits in an integrated crop and beef cattle operation while still providing long-term conservation benefits and enhancement of soil health.
+We believe that understanding and quantifying the feed value of cover crops and the impact of grazing or harvesting cover crops on soil health will help producers make management decisions that balance dual goals of profitable beef production and sustainable soil management.
+Collectively, including cover crops in integrated operations will benefit both the individual farmer and society.

 Invasive Plant Species as Risk Factors for Tickborne Disease in Humans and Livestock: A One Health Approach to Sustainable Agricultural Communities